-- A system leveraging open source components as its base technology which utilises open standards wherever possible to build a low-cost system which is flexible and has a much greater degree of interoperability with pre-existing components.
+- A system leveraging open source components as its base technology which utilizes open standards wherever possible to build a low-cost system which is flexible and has a much greater degree of interoperability with pre-existing components.

 Engagement – Connecting the Producer and End User

 The approach taken is a conscious attempt to connect the user with the producer of nautical data.
 This engagement between supplier and consumer is something happening throughout the various domains within the geospatial industry.
-Data holdings are ever expanding and becoming more accessible, and now includes the S-100 framework, as well as harmonised metadata, raster and real-time sources.
+Data holdings are ever expanding and becoming more accessible, and now includes the S-100 framework, as well as harmonized metadata, raster and real-time sources.

-Voyage Intelligent Visualisation
+Voyage Intelligent Visualization